barotto/IBMulator/README.md

 All Sound Blaster cards are compatible with and replace the AdLib card, which cannot be used when a SB is installed.

-(*) The PC Speaker can output 6-bit mono audio saples using a PWM technique (RealSound), which consists in toggling the speaker faster than it can physically move to simulate positions between fully on and fully off.
+(*) The PC Speaker can output 6-bit mono audio samples using a PWM technique (RealSound), which consists in toggling the speaker faster than it can physically move to simulate positions between fully on and fully off.